SDA-SE/sda-spring-boot-commons/docs/index.md

 # SDA Spring Boot Commons

-A set of libraries to bootstrap spring boot services easily that follow the patterns and specifications promoted by the SDA SE.
+A set of libraries to bootstrap Spring Boot services easily that follow the patterns and specifications promoted by the SDA SE.

 ## Features